Matrix5567/Blogapp/emailproject/readme.txt

 ***run the seeder permissionseeder.py*** to add permissions to the database Admin can on/off different permissions for users

+NOTIFICATIONS
+Users will get real time notifications about like and comment

                 ******************************************************************************
 **************** NOTE - YOU HAVE TO LOGIN TO THE ADMIN PANEL AND SET PERMISSION FOR USERS FIRST  **************
                 *******************************************************************************